SISBID/Supervised-Learning/readme.md

 Please watch videos 1-3 (all related to the first set of slides, SISBID1.pdf) before the first class.
 You can watch video 4, on batch effects, at any point -- we wil briefly go over the topic after the lecture on classification, but will not discuss it extensively.

-Finally, here are two more pre-recorded lectures (same password as before):
+Finally, here are two more pre-recorded lectures (password for accessing these files will be sent to participants separately):

 - SISBID Pre-Recorded Video 5,6: [slides 6 and 8](https://www.dropbox.com/sh/1c0xhprwxp6up2m/AADB04YYC72zaNiwRLTif4MAa?dl=0)